grahamwren/bamboo-learn/README.md

     * Drop Course
     * List of assignments for this course with option of view
     * If you click view, you can view assignment details, which include course name, description of assignment, total points, and due date.
+	* At bottom of page current running grade in the course is displayed if any of your assignments have been graded.
 * /users
     * List of users with option of view
     * If you click view, you can view user details, which include school id, email, first name, last name, date of birth, and user type.